hexojs/hexo/source/_docs/install.md

 ### Node.js

 There are many way to install Node.js in Linux.
-We use [nvm][4] to install it.
+We use [nvm] to install it.

 Execute the following command.